LibraryCarpentry/lc-python-intro/episodes/04-lists.md

 zip_codes is now: [60640, 60827, 60632, 60644, 60634, 60647]
 ```

-- `.append` is a *method* of lists.
-  - Like a function, but tied to a particular object.
-- Use `object_name.method_name` to call methods.
-  - Deliberately resembles the way we refer to things in a library.
-- We will meet other methods of lists as we go along.
-  - Use `help(list)` for a preview.

 ## Use `del` to remove items from a list entirely.

-- `del list_name[index]` removes an item from a list and shortens the list.
-- Not a function or a method, but a statement in the language.
+`del list_name[index]` removes an item from a list and shortens the list.
+Unlike `.append()`, `del` is not a method, but a statement in Python.
+In the example below, `del` performs an "in-place" operation on a list of prime numbers.
+This means that the `primes` variable will be reassigned when you use the `del` statement, without needing to use an assignment operator (e.g., `primes = ...`) .

 ```python
 primes = [2, 3, 5, 7, 11]